From June of 2017 Onwards.

 Pulmonary Thrombosis

-I never imagined what I was in for.
-I had left it a bit late and it took quite some time to admit me and then order bloods and scans, so by the time I was meant to be on a radioactive VQ scanner I could barely uncurl myself from the floor, to stand for the machine.
-I don’t have the imagination to think about how I would have dealt with it at Mopane Grove.
-I wouldn’t have survived the time to get treatment there.
+There was no way to prepare for what lay ahead.
+I had left it a bit late, and it took quite some time to admit me and then order bloods and scans, so by the time I was meant to be on a radioactive VQ scanner, I could barely uncurl myself from the floor to stand for the machine, let alone inhale the radioactive gas.

 (That’s not talking about the lack of funding and equipment and procedures and practices and lack of staff and machines for too many patients and, and, and….)

-I forget a small interlude.
+Before I forget, a small interlude.

 Always an interlude.

-I have had a carcinoma thing on my chest for years, and one day, out of the blue, after stopping the warfarin and clexane the day before; a surgeon marched in, promptly anaesthetized the area and cut it out!
-Yes, I gave permission, signed consent and was actually very happy with a new scar rather than an unsightly fleshy protuberance, the only problem was that no one obliged when, after a couple of weeks, I asked every day about removing the stitches.
+I have had a carcinoma thing on my chest for years, and one day, out of the blue, after stopping the warfarin and clexane the day before, a surgeon marched in, promptly anaesthetized the area and cut it out!
+Yes, I gave permission, signed consent and was actually very happy with a new scar rather than an unsightly fleshy protuberance; the only problem was that no one obliged when, after a couple of weeks, I asked every day about removing the stitches.
 I eventually did it myself.

 On Going Home

-I picked up a bit of shopping in Hoedspruit, along with the Landie that had a little work done too and we headed away from the most beautiful sunset over the Drakensberg Mountains behind us and a darkening starry sky ahead, filled with Mopane secrets, scents and nocturnal sounds.
+I picked up a bit of shopping in Hoedspruit, along with the Landie that had a little work done too, and we headed away from the most beautiful sunset over the Drakensberg Mountains behind us and a darkening starry sky ahead, filled with Mopane secrets, scents and nocturnal sounds.

-Inside was a mess of note; the rodents had had fun, gnawed and chewed thatch lay everywhere and every bottle had been knocked off the kitchen shelves.
+Inside was a mess of note; the rodents had had fun, gnawed and chewed thatch lay everywhere, and every bottle had been knocked off the kitchen shelves.

-I had a couple of days of bliss with my fellow residents, so many to mention, but their images will eventually appear in a gallery I want to put up.
+I had a couple of days of bliss with my fellow residents; so many to mention, but their images will eventually appear in a gallery I want to put up.

-That was almost a month ago, I have been on machines almost daily since my return but I’ll fill you in on more as and when I can.
+That was almost a month ago.
+I have been on machines almost daily since my return, but I’ll fill you in on more as and when I can.

 Love y’all LOTS!